AnalyticsAutomated/analytics_automated/docs/installation.rst

       GRANT ALL PRIVILEGES ON DATABASE analytics_automated_db TO a_a_user;
       ALTER USER a_a_user CREATEDB;

 2. Now configure Django.
-We maintain the idea of seperate secrets files which only you have control of.
-You need to create these and populate them. base_secrets.json at site wide settings which dev and production will use. dev_secrets.json are settings which only the dev installation will will access.
+We maintain the idea of separate secrets files which only you have control of.
+You need to create these and populate them. base_secrets.json are site wide settings which dev and production will use. dev_secrets.json are settings which only the dev installation will will access.
 A production system will need a production_secrets.json